Nickchapman3773/Uranium-Fever/docs/controllerinstructions.md

 ---

 :::tip Steam Users Only
 We only support Steam users with Steam Input.
-Unfortunately there are no viable third party programs with similar capabilities for GOG users.
+Unfortunately there are no viable third party programs with similar capabilities for GOG and Epic Games users.
 :::

 :::tip Controller Configs Zip File